 First, the necessity of correcting AIS with expensive implants should be reconsidered.
 Whereas a traditional notion is that curve progression has a negative impact on the young with AIS, the natural history of AIS is more optimistic than imagined.
-Based on an average of 50 years of follow-up of 117 untreated patients with AIS, Weinstein et al demonstrated the productive and health natural history of AIS per se.
-Even if a curve progressed to some critical extent, the deformity did not affect the daily life and welfare of these patients.
-Consistent with that line of evidence, Yaszay et al noted that only severe thoracic curve >80° affects pulmonary function, with thoracic kyphosis as a predictor.
+Based on an average of 50 years of follow-up of 117 untreated patients with AIS, Weinstein et al. demonstrated AIS’s productive and healthy natural history per se.
+Even if a curve progressed to some critical extent, the deformity did not affect these patients’ daily life and welfare.
+Consistent with that line of evidence, Yaszay et al. noted that only severe thoracic curve >80° affects pulmonary function, with thoracic kyphosis as a predictor.
 Moreover, a cross-sectional cohort (ScoliGeneS) study from Sweden noted that adults with idiopathic scoliosis have similar physical activity levels compared with healthy control patients.
-Strikingly, adults who are treated surgically have slightly lower physical activity levels than patients who are not treated.
+Strikingly, adults treated surgically have slightly lower physical activity levels than patients who are not treated.

 What We Know About Shortness of Breath, Breathing, Pulmonary Function, and Rib Pain as It Relates to Scoliosis

 - Very severe scoliosis can cause significant lung restriction in curves over 80 degrees.

 - Scoliosis patients experiencing breathing difficulties with curvatures less than 80 degrees should consider other possible causes for their symptoms.

 - Rib and chest pain related to scoliosis and breathing difficulties may stem from biomechanical rib cage dysfunction, causing restriction to chest wall expansion.
 Research indicates this may respond well to a scoliosis-specific rehabilitation program that includes spinal manipulation.